marzban2030/8086tiny/README.md

 Also you can read "doc.html" at "docs" folder to getting full guide.

-Floppy change guide during emulation:
+Floppy changing during emulation guide:

-Open another Linux console and run "cp newfloppy.img lastfloppy.img" command in the repository directory.
+Open another Linux console and run "cp [New Floppy].img [Inserted Floppy].img" command in the repository directory.

-This repository download link as a zip file:
+Download whole of this repository as a zip file:

 https://github.com/marzban2030/8086tiny/archive/refs/heads/patch-1.zip